Novo Nordisk Pump Priming Guidelines

 Novo Nordisk and the University of Oxford have a long-standing relationship and a shared interest to undertake translational research in the field of cardiometabolic disease and drug discovery for metabolic disorders.
 To facilitate a deeper co-operation and a closer collaborative environment pump priming awards will be made available.

-In January 2017, the University of Oxford and Novo Nordisk announced landmark research collaboration.
-As part of the collaboration, Novo Nordisk is building a new research centre within the University of Oxford: The Novo Nordisk Research Centre Oxford (NNRCO).
+In January 2017, the University of Oxford and Novo Nordisk announced a landmark research collaboration.
+As part of the collaboration, Novo Nordisk has built a research centre within the University of Oxford: The Novo Nordisk Research Centre Oxford (NNRCO).
 The centre focuses on innovation within early stage research that has the potential to substantially impact future treatment of cardiometabolic disease.
-NNRCO is located within the new Innovation building on Old Road Campus.
+NNRCO is located within the Innovation building on Old Road Campus.

 Areas of Interest